dlh01/fieldmanager-beta-customize/readme.txt

 == Changelog ==

+= Unreleased =
+* Add a demo of a field with selective-refresh support.

 = 0.1.1 =
 * Rename the Customize context action to 'fm_beta_customize' for improved future compatibility with Fieldmanager.